wri/carbon-budget/readme.md

    If the changes likely affected memory usage, make sure to watch memory with `htop` to make sure that too much memory isn't required.
    If too much memory is needed, reduce the number of processors being called in the script.

 Depending on the complexity of the changes being made, some of these steps can be ommitted.
+Or if only a few tiles are being modeled (for a small country), only steps 1-4 need to be done.

 ### Dependencies
-Theoretically, this model should run anywhere that the correct Docker container can be started and there is access to the AWS s3 bucket.
+Theoretically, this model should run anywhere that the correct Docker container can be started and there is access to the AWS s3 bucket or all inputs are in the correct folder in the Docker container.
 The Docker container should be self-sufficient in that it is configured to include the right Python packages, C++ compiler, GDAL, etc.
 It is described in `Dockerfile`, with Python requirements (installed during Docker creation) in `requirements.txt`.
 On an AWS EC2 instance, I have only run it on r5d instance types but it might be able to run on others.
 At the least, it needs a certain type of memory configuration on the EC2 instance (at least one large SSD volume, I believe).
-Otherwise, I do not know the limitations and constraints on running this model.
+Otherwise, I do not know the limitations and constraints on running this model in an EC2 instance.

 ### Contact information
 David Gibbs: david.gibbs@wri.org